The 2021 scholarship application is now closed.

-Sign up to receive news and updates about JBF scholarships via email.
+Sign up to receive news and updates about JBF scholarships and our next cycle via email.

 Scholarship News and Background

 Established in 1991, the scholarship program assists aspiring and established culinary professionals who plan to further their education at a licensed or accredited culinary school or hospitality institution, college, or university.
 In the past 25 years, the program has not only grown in visibility and financial scope, but in the array of subjects its recipients have embraced.
-As of 2017, the Foundation will have awarded over $7 million in financial aid to almost 2,000 recipients.
+As of 2019, the Foundation will have awarded nearly $8 million in financial aid to over 2,000 recipients.

-Each year JBF offers three basic types of Awards:
+This year JBF will offer three basic types of Awards:

-- Friends of James Beard: Cash grants applied to tuition (and sometimes other school-related expenses)
+- Scholarships: Cash grants applied to tuition (and sometimes other school-related expenses)

-- James Beard School Scholarships: Tuition waivers granted by educational institutions, which are renewable in some cases
+- Tuition Waivers: Tuition waivers granted by educational institutions, which are renewable in some cases

-- Grants for working culinary professionals that cover expenses from programs offering experiential learning at farms, fisheries, wineries, and other venues of food production, under the auspices of the Jean-Louis Palladin Professional Work/Study program
+- Work Study Grants: Grants for working culinary professionals that cover expenses from programs offering experiential learning at farms, fisheries, wineries, and other venues of food production, under the auspices of the Jean-Louis Palladin Professional Work/Study program

-JBF scholarship sponsors give the invaluable gift of education to aspiring culinarians around the country.
+JBF tuition waiver sponsors give the invaluable gift of education to aspiring culinarians around the country.
 None of this would be possible without the generosity of these sponsors, who have contributed tuition waivers to this year's program:

-Email us for information on becoming a scholarship sponsor.
+Email us for information on becoming a tuition waiver sponsor.

 The Jean-Louis Palladin Professional Work/Study Grant